In the Where to Start with DevOps series, we have explored a variety of ways to think about your DevOps transformations.

-Week 1 we broke down the three key components to consider in choosing a starting place: Selecting Which Value Stream to Start With
+- We broke down the three key components to consider in choosing a starting place: Selecting Which Value Stream to Start With.

-Week 2 we covered how value is delivered to the customer and how to improve flow: Understand the Work in Our Value Stream and Improving Flow
+- We covered how value is delivered to the customer and how to improve flow: Understand the Work in Our Value Stream and Improving Flow.

-Week 3 we learned about eveloping the habits and capabilities in people and the workforce as a means of facilitating these structures: How to Design with Conway’s Law in Mind
+- We learned about developing the habits and capabilities in people and the workforce as a means of facilitating these structures: How to Design with Conway’s Law in Mind.

 In the final post of this series based on the newly updated and expanded second edition to The DevOps Handbook, our goal will be to enable market-oriented outcomes where many small teams can quickly and independently deliver value to the customer.

 When done correctly, Ops can significantly improve the productivity of Dev teams throughout the entire organization, as well as enable better collaboration and organizational outcomes.